 Read our full Thor: The Dark World review

 Captain America: The Winter Soldier

-S.H.I.E.L.D. has been infiltrated by Hydra, the evil organization from Captain America: The First Avenger, and the trio of Captain America, Nick Fury, and Black Widow are framed as enemies of the state.
+S.H.I.E.L.D. has been infiltrated by Hydra, the evil organization from Captain America: The First Avenger, and the trio of Avengers teammates Captain America, Nick Fury, and Black Widow are framed as enemies of the state.
 Their efforts to expose the vast conspiracy are assisted by former Air Force rescue pilot Sam Wilson (aka Falcon) and his high-tech wings.
-Their investigation reveals that Captain America’s old friend, Bucky Barnes, is alive — but he’s been brainwashed and transformed into the assassin known as Winter Soldier.
+Their investigation reveals that one of Captain America’s oldest allies might be the assassin known as Winter Soldier.